In the Frequently Asked Question section we have listed below the most common questions and answers for you to look

-To make our entry prices fair to all we offer the same price of £5.95 to all visitors during the Winter Season.
+To make our entry prices fair to all we offer the same price of £5.95 to all visitors.
 Children who are 2 years old and under enter free of charge.
 Each visitor can also pick up a Paleo Pass, which gives unlimited FREE re-entry for 3 months, but the Pass will only be valid from September 15th and therefore can’t be used during the summer.

 What is a Paleo Pass?